danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 ## Conclusion

-[MockingKit]({{page.mockingkit}}) is a tiny library that simplifies working with mocked logic.
+[MockingKit]({{project.url}}) is a tiny, but powerful library that simplifies working with mocks.
 If you are into unit testing and mocking, I'd love for you to try it out and tell me what you think.